11 Every-Night Ways to Build Stronger Reading Skills

 In first and second grade, most children learn to read.
 Beginning in third grade, they’re expected to read to learn.
 They may be assigned to find facts on the Internet for a project on aquatic mammals, for instance, or asked to identify plot points in a work of fiction.
 The ability to extract meaning from written sources — to learn independently — becomes increasingly important with each new grade.

-Reading comprehension depends on the ability to quickly sound out and recognize words, which can be hard for students with attention deficit hyperactivity disorder (ADHD) or learning disabilities like dyslexia.
+Reading comprehension depends on the ability to quickly sound out and recognize words, which can be hard for students with attention deficit hyperactivity disorder (ADHD or ADD) or learning disabilities like dyslexia.